evkx/evkx.github.io/content/models/peugot/2008/E-2008/_index.md

 ## Performance

 The Peugot E-2008 has a maximum power of 115KW (156hp).
 The total torque is 260nm.
-The 0-100km/h sprint (0-62mph) takes 9,1 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 9,1 seconds.
 The top speed is 150 km/h.

 ## Battery, range, and charging